-aloo choliya curry recipe – a north indian punjabi curry recipe made with potatoes and fresh green chickpeas. i make this lightly spiced and thin curry in the winters often. since this is the season we get fresh chickpeas in the indian market.
+aloo choliya recipe – a north indian punjabi curry recipe made with potatoes and fresh green chickpeas. i make this lightly spiced and thin curry in the winters often. since this is the season we get fresh chickpeas in the indian market.

-choliya is also known as hara chana in hindi and harbhara in marathi language. i have already posted about hara chana or choliya in this recipe post of aloo choliya pulao. few more recipes you can make with choliya is choliya paneer curry or choliya chaat or choliya salad.
+choliya is also known as hara chana in hindi and harbhara in marathi language. i have already posted about hara chana or choliya in this recipe post of aloo choliya pulao. few more recipes you can make with choliya is choliya paneer curry or choliya chaat or choliya salad. the tender greens of chickpea plant are also available during winters and with them i make this gravy recipe of chane ka saag.

 taste and texture wise, choliya is somewhat similar to dried green chana. so you can easily replace the dried green chana with choliya in a dish with minor changes.